oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 oVirt-engine is working with gerrit for code contribution.
 More detail can be found in [Setting_Gerrit](Setting_Gerrit).

-## Temp sec
+## Temp

-1. Two patches for replacing a deprecated repository are needed 2.
+1. Two patches for replacing a deprecated repository are needed for the build to succeed 2.
 For quick and dirty build you can compile GWT to work with a specific browser.

         That will reduce the permutation number to one -